Here's what to do if:

 How can I stop inactive users from being made active by the sync?

 If you don't wish an inactive user to be made active by the Google Workspace sync, you can add the user's email address to the sync deny list.
+You can do this in the Sync Wizard in the Google Workspace sync configuration page in your platform settings.

 What should I do if users are missing from my sync?